japanistry.com

 The two phrases below will almost certainly appear on the JLPT.
 Both mean, “Is it okay if I…?”

-Remember that for the auxiliary verb the same phrase becomes でも.
-The te form of the auxiliary verb with the addition of も.
+For the auxiliary verb, the same phrase becomes でも: the te form of the auxiliary verb with the addition of も.

 The same structure can also be used with the negative.

 The negative is a little confusing.
-Logically you would expect to see も added to the ないで structure as this was the form required to join phrases or express sequential order, and the logic here is basically saying the same thing; namely, “even if I do not A, B will/will not happen”.
-Alas!
-For some reason to form the hypothetical with the negative we need the なくて form.
+Instinctively, you might expect to see も added to the ないで structure because this was the form required to join phrases or express sequential order, and the logic here is basically saying the same thing; namely, “even if I do not A, B will/will not happen”.
+However, we actually have to use the なくて form!
+Why?
+Because the negative verb ending ない conjugates exactly like an i-adjective.
+Just as 高い (expensive) becomes 高くても (even if it is expensive), 食べない (will not eat) becomes 食べなくても (even if I do not eat).

 And we can apply the same grammar to adjectives.